 This permit is not transferable to any person except after written notice to the Director of the Office of Water and Watersheds as specified in Part III.J.4.
-The Director of the Office of Water and Watersheds may require modification or revocation and reissuance of the permit to change the name of the permittee and incorporate such other requirements as may be necessary under the Act.
+The Director may require modification or revocation and reissuance of the permit to change the name of the permittee and incorporate such other requirements as may be necessary under the Act.
 (See 40 CFR 122.61; in some cases, modification or revocation and reissuance is mandatory).

-J. Tribal Laws
+J. State Laws

-Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the permittee from any responsibilities, liabilities, or penalties established pursuant to any applicable tribal law or regulation under authority preserved by Section 510 of the Act.
+Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the permittee from any responsibilities, liabilities, or penalties established pursuant to any applicable state law or regulation under authority preserved by Section 510 of the Act.